dkalintsev/vTM-AWS-ServiceDiscovery/README.md

 ## Usage

-Refer to the [blog post](http://blah) for general introduction to vTM Service Discovery.
+Refer to the [blog post](https://telecomoccasionally.wordpress.com/2018/05/14/use-pulse-virtual-traffic-manager-to-route-traffic-to-kubernetes-pods) for general introduction to vTM Service Discovery.
 The main difference between the K8s plugin described in that post and this one is the target of Service Discovery.

 To start using it, follow these steps:

 - Add this plugin to your vTM cluster's `Catalogs` -> `Service Discovery` as a `Custom User Plugin`
 - Optionally test it by specifying a filter matching one or more running EC2 instances and a port number; for example:

-`-f "Name=tag:ClusterID,Values=My-Cluster-123" -n 80`
+`-f "Name=tag:ClusterID,Values=My-Cluster-123" -n 80` if your vTM has `jq` and `aws` installed, or `-f "Name=tag:ClusterID,Values=My-Cluster-123" -n 80 -g` if it hasn't.

 If all is well, the test should return the list of matching IP(s) with port 80, something along the lines of: